 The MPEPA specifically encourages parents to act reasonably to negotiate arrangements prior to mobilization.
 The MPEPA also requires the parents to cooperate in exchanging information to facilitate an agreement.
 Immediately gather your LES statements and other relevant information.
 Be prepared to show your pay both before and during your deployment.
 Remember that the MPEPA requires a prompt exchange of financial information between parents to determine child support.

 How Should Military Parents Deal with Their Children When They’re Deployed?

 Reassure Your Children.
 Telling a child that you’re going away isn’t easy.
 Before you leave, give your children advance notice.
 Using age-appropriate terms, help them understand how long you will be gone and reassure them that you are trained to do your jobs and how to stay safe.
 Tell them who will be taking care of them while you are away.
 Also, reassure them that you will be thinking of them while you are going and remind them how much you love them.

 Plan to Stay Connected With Your Children.
 Invite your children to come up with a plan to stay connected such as regular emails, using Skype or FaceTime, and sending cards and letters.

 Be Strong While Letting Kids Be Kids.
-Avoid appearing tense or anxious about the situation otherwise your children will tune into your emotions and feel threatened by your deployment.
-Also, don’t you’re your child to be the man or woman of the house while you’re away.
+Avoid appearing tense or anxious about the situation otherwise, your children will tune into your emotions and feel threatened by your deployment.
+Also, don’t pressure your child to be the man or woman of the house while you’re away.
 Kids need to be kids, so don’t put that burden on them.